OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Kayfabe.md

 Pro wrestlers have a crazy variety of names and personas, including in [Lucha Libre](https://en.wikipedia.org/wiki/Lucha_libre) across Latin America or the [wrestling Cholitas](https://www.youtube.com/watch?v=pxum-hdUdRI) of Bolivia.
 The most popular wrestlers fall into one of two types: they are either [Faces](https://en.wikipedia.org/wiki/Face_(professional_wrestling)) ("babyface" heroes) or [Heels](https://en.wikipedia.org/wiki/Heel_(professional_wrestling)) (villains).

 [Gorgeous George](https://en.wikipedia.org/wiki/Gorgeous_George) was one of the most famous Heels from the US scene in the 1950s.
-Dressed in gold tights and cape with curly blond locks, he would preen and fuss tktk in the ring, working everyone up.
-Crowds loved him.
+Dressed in gold tights and cape with curly blond locks, he would be preceded by an attendant who would pretend to sanitize the ring and spray it with Chanel "#10," then George would preen and fuss in the ring, working everyone up.
+His act was novel and perfect for TV, which was taking off then.
+[Crowds loved to hate him](https://www.youtube.com/watch?v=YyGqLSQjXnc).

 His act may seem timeworn now, but he was a pioneer.
 And guess who admired his act and borrowed it?
 None other than a gifted boxer named Muhammad Ali.

 Remember Ali's mugging, preening and dancing in the ring?
 His amazing interviews?
 "I'm too handsome to get hit"?
 His poetry, the precursor to rap?
-Ali [built on Gorgeous George's fan connection](https://www.youtube.com/watch?v=QNJaRlYdAjA) and took it to modern places.
+Ali [built on Gorgeous George's fan connection](https://www.youtube.com/watch?v=QNJaRlYdAjA) and modernized it.

-Now guess who admired both Ali and Gorgeous George, and borrowed from both.
+Now guess who had a lot of experience at ringside (for both boxing and pro wrestling), admired both Ali and Gorgeous George, and borrowed from both to create his act.
 Yup: Donald J. Trump.

+And the story gets even more interesting.

 ## Mix in Reality TV

-Kayfabe or...
-Reality TV.
-The Apprentice.
+Reality TV is a type of Kayfabe, and obeys the same rules.
+Now factor in Donald Trump's eleven-year run with The Apprentice, both as further training in Kayfabe and as a major free publicity stunt to position him as a genius businessman.

-Now rethink both Trump Administrations as being rooted in Kayfabe and Reality TV.
+Now rethink both Trump Administrations as being rooted in Kayfabe and Reality TV, while Democrats and the Press were trying to preserve reality and democracy.
+See the mismatch?

-Vince McMahon's widow Linda McMahon is Trump's current Secretary of Education.